During our virtual Family Place Playgroups, you will learn ways to spark learning and play at home with common household ingredients.

 Explore some of these books from our collection:

-The Amazing Book of Dirt by Paulette Bourgeois Request
+The Amazing Dirt Book by Paulette Bourgeois Request

 Examines the wonders of dirt, where it appears, what life it contains, and how it can be used.
 Includes activities such as making a sand sculpture, a mud cake, and a hydroponic garden.